pwicz/pwicz/README.md

 # Hi there 👋, my name is Piotr
 ## I am a student with a strong interest in cybersecurity and software development
-I started experimenting with C++ and basic web development using HTML, CSS, and Javascript in middle school.
+I started experimenting with C++ and web development using HTML, CSS, and Javascript in middle school.
 C++ may not be the best language to start with but with time and many useful resources, I could write simple programs.
 I also had fun making simple websites, though I do not think I could work in front-end and nowadays I am focusing on different things.
 I also used to play video games a lot and from there I got interested in how games, servers, and their infrastructure work.
 I played with setting up game servers, modding games, and looking for exploitable flaws.
 This sparked my interest in cybersecurity, specifically the areas of reverse engineering, malware analysis, and penetration testing.
-During the university, I worked on multiple projects and got a glimpse of the software engineering world.
-I am now trying to make my way into one of these fields.
+During the university, I worked on multiple projects and got a glimpse into the software engineering world.
+My goal now is to contribute to these fields, have fun, and learn something new every day.

 <!--
 **pwicz/pwicz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.